noseglasses/papageno/README.md

 To make it as flexible as possible, Papageno is written in C. This makes it possible to integrate with other projects, a C99 compiler provided.
-This decision was hard to take as it means to live without many neat C++ features such as type safefy and templates.
+This decision was hard to take as it means to live without many neat C++ features such as type safety and templates.

 In its interior Papageno uses object oriented C to implement a polymorphic token class hierarchy.
 Token types that were initially implemented are notes, chords and clusters.
 The token-class family is extensible.
 New types of tokens are quite easy to implement.
 See the chord and cluster implementations as code example.

-## Ideas and TODO
+## Ideas and To Do

 ### Token Timeouts